ENGL-3844-Writing-with-LLMs/Group1-SanJose-Arrests/README.md

-# ENTER TITLE OF PROJECT HERE
+# San Jose Arrests

-Enter basic description of project here in 1-2 sentences.
+Arrests Reported in San Jose from 2015-2020

 ## TOC